-In order to refocus efforts and resources on its research and development pipeline, in June 2021, the Company announced a strategic transformation ("Strategic Transformation") that included the closure of the legacy genetics laboratory and the sale of Avero, together referred to as the "Laboratory Operations."
+In order to refocus efforts and resources on its research and development pipeline, in June 2021, the Company announced a strategic transformation ("Strategic Transformation") that included the closure of the legacy genetics laboratory and the sale of Avero, (collectively, the "Laboratory Operations").
+The Company classified the results of its Laboratory Operations as discontinued operations in its condensed consolidated statements of operations and consolidated statements of cash flows.